Using Cisco Defense Orchestrator to Manage FTD Devices

 - Access Control Policy.
 The access control policy controls access to network resources by evaluating network traffic against access control rules.
 FTD compares the criteria of the access control rules, in the order they appear in the access control policy, to the network traffic.
 When all the traffic conditions in an access control rule are matched, FTD takes the action defined by the rule.
 You can configure all aspects of access control policy using CDO.

 - NAT (Network Address Translation).
 NAT rules help route your traffic from your inside (private) network to the Internet.
 NAT rules also play a security role by keeping internal IP addresses hidden from the world outside your network.
-You can create and edit NAT rules for your Firepower Threat Defense using CDO.
+You can create and edit NAT rules for your FTD using CDO.

 Promote Policy and Configuration Consistency